DarwinSPL/DarwinSPL/README.md

 # DarwinSPL
-DarwinSPL is a software project to model evolving context-aware software product lines.
+DarwinSPL is a software project to model evolving context-sensitive software product lines.

 It strongly depends on DeltaEcore (www.deltaecore.org) which is necessary to run DarwinSPL.